 Diagnosing a Bad Transmission Control Unit

-The diagnosis of a bad transmission control unit starts with observing the symptoms that are expressed by your vehicle.
-In most cases, you should be concerned if the engine of your vehicle is bucking or stuttering during the drive.
-To check it physically, you should disconnect the battery of your car for at least 10 minutes and turn on the engine of your vehicle again.
-Wait for a while to allow your transmission to warm up.
-Check if the problem still persists after the resetting.
-If the problem remains you should go ahead and check the check engine light of your vehicle as it will be able to detect the problem.
-Then you can use the scanner to read the error codes that are recorded and refer to your service manual for those codes.
-After diagnosing which the error codes, there is still a chance that the problem may be due to bad or damaged electrical wiring.
-Therefore, you should analyze the wiring schematics associated with it and test the wires by tracing them all the way to the transmission control unit.
-You should also check the connectors and pins if they are placed properly.
+The diagnosis of a bad transmission control unit starts with observing the symptoms expressed by your vehicle.
+In most cases, you should be concerned if the engine of your vehicle bucks or stutters while driving.
+To physically check this, you should disconnect your vehicle’s battery for at least 10 minutes and then turn your vehicle’s engine back on.
+Wait a while to allow your transmission to warm up.
+Check if the problem persists after resetting.
+If the problem persists, check your car’s engine indicator light, as it can detect the problem.
+Then you can use the scanner to read the recorded error codes, which you can refer to your service manual.
+After you have determined which fault codes are present, there is still a possibility that the problem is due to poor or damaged electrical wiring.
+Therefore, you should analyze the associated wiring diagrams and test the wires by tracing them back to the transmission control unit.
+You should also check the connectors and pins to make sure they are placed correctly.